Skip to content

 uv run ty check # type-check

-uv run pytest # run the suite
+uv run pytest # run suite

 Docs build & preview

-The docs site is built with mkdocs-material.
+Built with mkdocs-material.
 Local preview:

 uv run mkdocs serve